clelange/htc-operator/README.md

 ## Ingress for cloudevents

-In order to make communication between a process inside an HTCondor job and the operator pod possible, an `Ingress` and a `Service` are created wwhen deploying the operator; their definitions can be found in `deploy/operator.yaml`.
+In order to make communication between a process inside an HTCondor job and the operator pod possible, an `Ingress` and a `Service` are created when deploying the operator; their definitions can be found in [deploy/operator.yaml](deploy/operator.yaml).
 The `Service` specifies a host to be used, which has to match the host assigned to the Kubernetes cluster on which the operator is running.
 Instructions on how to setup a custom domain for the cluster